January is Glaucoma Awareness Month

 Give a presentation

-Share important information about how people with glaucoma can protect their vision with this presentation.
+Share important information about how people with glaucoma can protect their vision.
 Use our toolkit to lead an educational session in your community.
-It’s easy to use, even if you don’t know much about eye care or haven’t led group discussions.
+It’s easy to use, even if you don’t know much about eye care or haven’t led group discussions before.

 Spread the word on social media